- Modern Slavery Act | The Bathroom Showroom

-This statement has been produced in accordance with the Modern Slavery Act 2015, section 54(i).
-It constitutes our Modern Slavery Transparency Statement for Travis Perkins Plc and its subsidiaries for the financial year ending 31 December 2017.
+This statement has been produced in accordance with the Modern Slavery Act 2015, section 54.
+It constitutes our Modern Slavery Transparency Statement for Travis Perkins plc and its relevant group subsidiaries* for the financial year ending 31st December 2019.
+Travis Perkins plc and its subsidiary companies are referred to as the Travis Perkins Group throughout this statement.

 Due diligence and supplier performance